knuckleswtf/scribe-js/docs/config.md

 - `enabled`: Whether to generate a Postman API collection.
 Default: `true`

-- `description`: The description for the generated Postman collection.

-- `auth`: The custom data to use for Postman's "auth" section.
-See the schema docs at [https://schema.getpostman.com/json/collection/v2.1.0/collection.json](https://schema.getpostman.com/json/collection/v2.1.0/collection.json).
+- `overrides`: List of fields to apply to the generated collection.
+Dot notation is supported.
+For instance, if you'd like to override the version (in the `info` object, you can set `overrides` to `['info.version' => '2.0.0']`.

 ## Extraction settings
 ### `auth`